amybohbeanii/ExercisesInC/hfc/ch9/notes.md

 * printf(), is a system call made to OS to send string of text to screen.
 * system()
 * exec()
+* fork(): clones the current process. new process is called child process, original process is parent process. copy will have a different PID than original.
 ## System()
 * C library function system() spawns a child process and uses it to execute a shell command, which spawns a child process to execute the command
 * system() is a system call that takes a string parameter and executes as if you had typed it on command line... system("gedit");